linusjuni/spinal-fairness/docs/fairness/dpd-dir-redefinition.md

 the superseded banner.
 Also fixed `src/fairness/README.md`, which still used `--ruler-labels gold generated_silver` (silently skips the widening) → `gold silver`.

-Remaining TODO: the bias-amplification run (Run 9) once Dataset003 finishes.
+Bias-amplification run (Run 9) complete as of 2026-06-10 — see `fairness-runs.md` Run 9 and
+`06_gold_silver_training.md`.
+No further reruns outstanding for the binarized migration.

 ---